Athlon1600/youtube-downloader/README.md

 This project was inspired by a very popular youtube-dl python package:
 https://github.com/rg3/youtube-dl

-Yes, there are multiple PHP-based youtube downloaders on the Internet, but all of them haven't been updated in years or they depend on youtube-dl.
+Yes, there are multiple other PHP-based youtube downloaders on the Internet, but most of them haven't been updated in years, or they depend on youtube-dl itself.

+Pure PHP-based youtube downloaders that work, and are **kept-up-to date** just do not exist.

 This script does not depend on anything other than cURL.
 No Javascript interpreters, no calls to shell... nothing but pure PHP with no heavy dependencies either.